Brute-force, DoS, and DDoS attacks – what’s the difference?

 - Stealing personal data from a customer database

-- Installing backdoors and trojans on the web server for using it in a long run
+- Installing backdoors and trojans on the webserver for using them as tools to attack other websites

 - Installing malicious software to infect admin and customer computers

-By default, WordPress allows unlimited login attempts through the login form, XML-RPC or by sending special authentication cookies.
+By default, WordPress allows unlimited login attempts through the login form, REST API, XML-RPC, or by sending special authentication cookies.
 This allows passwords to be cracked with relative ease via mentioned above brute-force attack.

-Both, brute-force and DoS attacks can be successfully mitigated with security software installed on a website.
-In both cases, you don’t need to be a nerd and can get that protection fo free.
+Both brute-force and DoS attacks can be successfully mitigated with security software installed on a website.
+In both cases, you don’t need to be a nerd and can get that protection for free.

-- Brute-force attacks against WordPress can be successfully mitigated with the free WP Cerber plugin.
-Among other security features, it has protection for XML-RPC and REST API interfaces.
+- Brute-force attacks against WordPress can be successfully mitigated by WP Cerber plugin.
+Among other security features, it protects XML-RPC and REST API interfaces.

-- DoS attacks can be mitigated with special web server settings.
-You can’t do that with just the plugin.
-One of the best approaches is using NGINX rate limiting rules.
-Check out my recommendations: Turn your WordPress into Fort Knox.
+- DoS attacks can be mitigated with a special web server configuration.
+You can’t achieve that by installing a security plugin.
+The best practice is using NGINX rate limiting rules.
+Check out our recommendations: Turn your WordPress into Fort Knox.

-Unfortunately, DDoS attacks cannot be mitigated on a web server level or just with some WordPress plugin.
-DDoS attacks can be successfully mitigated only with a special hardware installed on hosting provider network.
-Because of mitigating of DDoS attacks involves a lot of resources, it cost money and provided as a service from hosting providers on a subscription basis.
+Unfortunately, DDoS attacks cannot be mitigated on a web server level or just with a WordPress plugin.
+DDoS attacks can be successfully mitigated only with special hardware installed on the hosting provider network.
+Due to their nature, mitigating DDoS attacks require a lot of computational resources and provided as a service from hosting providers on a subscription basis.
 Unlike brute-force and DoS attacks, there is no guarantee that all DDoS attacks will be successfully mitigated.
-Everything depends on how powerful an attack is and how powerful anti-DDoS system provided by hosting provider, and what amount of a network bandwidth hosting provider has.
+Everything depends on how powerful the attack is, how powerful an anti-DDoS system is and what amount of network bandwidth the security provider can allocate.

-One of the most affordable solutions for protecting WordPress from DDoS attacks is using Cloudflare service.
-But there are some disadvantages.
-Those guys will have control over all your DNS records, incoming and outgoing traffic from your website because all traffic will go through Cloudflare servers.
+One of the most affordable solutions for protecting WordPress from distributed DoS attacks is using Cloudflare services.
+But there are some disadvantages you should know and consider.
+Cloudflare will have control over all your DNS records for your domain, web traffic to and from your website including personal data of your customers because all traffic and all that data go through the Cloudflare proxy servers in unencrypted form.
 Some users reported that Cloudflare even had issues with owners being blocked out of their websites.
-So, if you have no issues with DDoS, like many of us, there is no a reason to add one extra layer that can generate additional pain in the neck.
+So, if you have no issues with DDoS, like many of us, there is no reason to add one extra layer that can generate additional pain in the neck.